South Ossetian Regional Committee of the Communist Party of the Soviet Union

-The First Secretary of the South Ossetian regional branch of the Communist Party of the Soviet Union was the position of highest authority in the South Ossetian AO in the Georgian SSR of the Soviet Union.
+The First Secretary of the South Ossetian regional branch of the Communist Party of the Soviet Union was the position of highest authority in the South Ossetia in the Soviet Union.
 The position was created in June 1918, and abolished in August 1991.
 The First Secretary was a de facto appointed position usually by the Politburo or the General Secretary himself.